josephmoresena/Rxmxnx.JNetInterface/README.md

 - `Hash`: Hash of the native call definition.
 - `Pointer`: Unmanaged pointer to the native implementation of the call.
 - `Delegate`: Delegate instance used for the native implementation of the call.

+### Direct Buffer Handling

+Since JNI 1.4, native handling of Java NIO (New Input/Output) buffers and the creation of direct buffers have been supported.

+The NIO object hierarchy may vary depending on the JVM implementation, but in `Rxmxnx.JNetInterface`, the following hierarchy is established:

+                                                ┌──  JDirectBufferObject
+       IInterfaceObject<JDirectBufferObject>  ──┴──  IDirectBufferObject  ──  IDirectBufferObject<>  ──┐
+                                           ┌──  JByteBuffer  ──  JMappedByteBufferObject  ─────────────┴──  JDirectByteBufferObject
+                                           ├──  JCharBufferObject
+                                           ├──  JDoubleBufferObject
+       JBufferObject  ──  JByteBuffer<>  ──┼──  JFloatBufferObject
+                                           ├──  JIntBufferObject
+                                           ├──  JLongBufferObject
+                                           └──  JShortBufferObject

+#### `JBufferObject` exposes the following properties:

+- **IsDirect**: Indicates whether the buffer is direct or managed by the JVM.
+- **Capacity**: The capacity in units of the primitive type of the buffer.
+- **Address**: Pointer to the buffer's memory.
+Valid only when the buffer is direct.

+**Note:** If this feature is not going to be used, it is recommended to disable the automatic registration of NIO types to improve performance using the feature switch `JNetInterface.DisableNioAutoRegistration`.

+#### Direct Buffer Creation

+Direct buffer creation is supported in `Rxmxnx.JNetInterface` through the following static methods of the `JByteBuffer`
+class:

+- `CreateDirectBuffer<T>(IEnvironment, Memory<T>)`: Creates a direct byte buffer using a `System.Memory<T>` instance,
+  which remains pinned until the created instance is discarded.
+The memory item type must be unmanaged.
+- `WithDirectBuffer(IEnvironment, Int32, Action<JByteBufferObject>)`: Creates a temporary direct buffer of the specified
+  capacity and executes the delegate.
+Once execution is completed, the buffer is discarded.
+- `WithDirectBuffer<TState>(IEnvironment, Int32, TState, Action<JByteBufferObject, TState>)`: Creates a temporary direct
+  buffer of the specified capacity and executes the delegate, including a state object.
+Once execution is completed, the buffer is discarded.
+- `WithDirectBuffer<TResult>(IEnvironment, Int32, Func<JByteBufferObject, TResult>)`: Creates a temporary direct buffer
+  of the specified capacity and executes the delegate, returning its result.
+Once execution is completed, the buffer is discarded.
+- `WithDirectBuffer<TState, TResult>(IEnvironment, Int32, TState, Func<JByteBufferObject, TState, TResult>)`: Creates a
+  temporary direct buffer of the specified capacity and executes the delegate, including a state object and returning its result.
+Once execution is completed, the buffer is discarded.

+**Note:** The `WithDirectBuffer` methods may allocate memory on the stack if the configured usable stack byte limit is not exceeded.

+### Java Error Handling

+JNI allows handling errors and exceptions within native code. `Rxmxnx.JNetInterface` follows the same principle but in a more JNI-friendly manner.

+Just like in Java, the `java.Lang.Throwable` class hierarchy is:

+                           ┌──  JErrorObject
+                           │
+       JThrowableObject  ──┴──  JExceptionObject  ──  JRuntimeExceptionObject

+**Note:** `Rxmxnx.JNetInterface` provides several built-in `Throwable` types that may be thrown during basic operations.
+However, this can introduce additional memory and performance costs.
+To optimize performance, the automatic registration of these types can be disabled using the feature switch `JNetInterface.DisableBuiltInThrowableAutoRegistration`.

+The additional throwable types are:

+- `java.lang.LinkageError` (`JLinkageErrorObject`)
+- `java.lang.ClassCircularityError` (`JClassCircularityErrorObject`)
+- `java.lang.UnsatisfiedLinkError` (`JUnsatisfiedLinkErrorObject`)
+- `java.lang.ClassFormatError` (`JClassFormatErrorObject`)
+- `java.lang.ExceptionInInitializerError` (`JExceptionInInitializerErrorObject`)
+- `java.lang.IncompatibleClassChangeError` (`JIncompatibleClassChangeErrorObject`)
+- `java.lang.NoSuchFieldError` (`JNoSuchFieldErrorObject`)
+- `java.lang.NoSuchMethodError` (`JNoSuchMethodErrorObject`)
+- `java.lang.NoClassDefFoundError` (`JNoClassDefFoundErrorObject`)
+- `java.lang.VirtualMachineError` (`JVirtualMachineErrorObject`)
+- `java.lang.InternalError` (`JInternalErrorObject`)
+- `java.lang.OutOfMemoryError` (`JOutOfMemoryErrorObject`)
+- `java.lang.SecurityException` (`JSecurityExceptionObject`)
+- `java.lang.InterruptedException` (`JInterruptedExceptionObject`)
+- `java.text.ParseException` (`JParseExceptionObject`)
+- `java.io.IOException` (`JIoExceptionObject`)
+- `java.io.FileNotFoundException` (`JFileNotFoundExceptionObject`)
+- `java.net.MalformedURLException` (`JMalformedUrlExceptionObject`)
+- `java.lang.ReflectiveOperationException` (`JReflectiveOperationExceptionObject`)
+- `java.lang.InstantiationException` (`JInstantiationExceptionObject`)
+- `java.lang.ClassNotFoundException` (`JClassNotFoundExceptionObject`)
+- `java.lang.IllegalAccessException` (`JIllegalAccessExceptionObject`)
+- `java.lang.reflect.InvocationTargetException` (`JInvocationTargetExceptionObject`)
+- `java.lang.ArrayStoreException` (`JArrayStoreExceptionObject`)
+- `java.lang.NullPointerException` (`JNullPointerExceptionObject`)
+- `java.lang.IllegalStateException` (`JIllegalStateExceptionObject`)
+- `java.lang.ClassCastException` (`JClassCastExceptionObject`)
+- `java.lang.ArithmeticException` (`JArithmeticExceptionObject`)
+- `java.lang.IllegalArgumentException` (`JIllegalArgumentExceptionObject`)
+- `java.lang.NumberFormatException` (`JNumberFormatExceptionObject`)
+- `java.lang.IndexOutOfBoundsException` (`JIndexOutOfBoundsExceptionObject`)
+- `java.lang.ArrayIndexOutOfBoundsException` (`JArrayIndexOutOfBoundsExceptionObject`)
+- `java.lang.StringIndexOutOfBoundsException` (`JStringIndexOutOfBoundsExceptionObject`)